+Will I receive interest on the FICA refund?
 Yes.
 The interest amount will be determined by the IRS.

+Will the refund be considered additional income that will cause my pension to be re-calculated?
 No; your FICA refund is not reportable to the Office of Retirement Services (ORS) as earnings.

+Will I need to file an amended tax return for 2012 and 2013?
 No, you will not need to file an amended tax return for tax years 2012 and 2013.
 However, you will receive a corrected W-2 (form W-2C) for both years.
 The W-2C is for your informational purposes only.
 The district is required to file forms W-2C in order to update your wage records with the Social Security Administration.

+If I am currently collecting Social Security, will consenting to the FICA refund cause my Social Security payment to decrease?
 Potentially.
 If you consent to the FICA refund, your Social Security wages for 2012 and 2013 will be reduced.
 Depending on your circumstances, this may cause your Social Security payment to decrease.
 You may want to consult with your tax preparer or financial advisor for guidance.